-- dio.
+dio.
 Free lance player.
 Feminine leads in "The Eternal Woman," Columbia.
 "Frozen River" and "One Stolen Night," Warner Bros.

-QUILLAN, EDDIE: unmarried; born in Philadelphia, Pa.
+QUILLAN, EDD1E: unmarried; born in Philadelphia, Pa.
 Write him at Pathe Studio.
 Contract star.
 Stellar roles in "The Sophomore," and "Up And At 'Em," Pathe.
 Now working as Will Musher in "Night Work."

 REVIER, DOROTHY: unmarried; born in San Francisco.
 Write her at Columbia Studio.
 Contract player.
 Feminine leads in "The Iron Mask," United Artists; "Flight," "Ladies of Leisure," "Submarine," all Columbia.
 Now playing feminine lead in "Dirigible," Columbia.
-ROGERS, CHARLES BUDDY: unmarried; born in Olathe, Kansas.
+ROGERS, CHARLES BUDDY; unmarried; born in Olathe, Kansas.
 Write him at Paramount.
 Contract star.
 Jerry Downs in "Follow Thru."
 Starred in "Heads Up."
 Now working as Larry Brooks in "Along Came Youth," all Paramount.

-ROLLINS, DAVID: unmarried; born in Kansas City, Mo.[®] Write him at Fox Studio.
+ROLLINS, DAVID: unmarried; born in Kansas City, Mo.
+Write him at Fox Studio.
 Contract player.
 Has been working as juvenile lead for the last four months in "The Big Trail."
 Male lead in "Love, Live, and Laugh,."
 Juvenile lead in "Black Watch."

 ROTH, LILLIAN: unmarried; born in Boston, Mass.
 Write her at Paramount Studio.
 Contract player.
 Cora Falkern in "Honey."
 Arabella Rittenhouse in "Animal Crackers."
 Now working as Adrienne in "Sea Legs."

-ROGERS, MILL: married to a non-professional; born in Olagah, Indian territory.
+ROGERS, WILL: married to a non-professional; born in Olagah, Indian territory.
 Write him at Fox Studio.
 Contract star.
 Stellar role in "So This Is London."
 Now working as Lightnin' Bill in "Lightnin'."
 All for Fox.

 SEEGAR, MARIAM: unmarried; born in Indiana.
 Write her at Warner Brothers Studio.
 Free lance player.
 Feminine lead opposite Richard Dix in "The Love Doctor."

-RICH, IRENE: married to David Blankenhorn, multi-millionaire ship owner and realtor; hurde her at Karner Brothers Studio.
-N. W. Write her at Karner Brothers Studio.
-N. W. Write her at Karner Brothers Studio.
-Suffix Starte Studio.
-Starte her at Fox
+RICH, IRENE: married to David Blankenhorn, multi-millionaire ship owner and realtor; has a series and the professional per studios and the professional per studios and the professional per studios are player.
+Feminine lead opposite Richard Dix in "The Love Doctor."

-- lead opposite Richard Dix in "The Love Doctor."
+lead opposite Richard Dix in "The Love Doctor."

 RICH, IRENE: married to David Blankenhorn, multi-millionaire ship owner and realtor; born in Buffalo, N. Y. Write her at Fox Studio.
 Free lance player.
 Wife roles in "They Had to See Paris," "So This Is London."
-Now playing a mother role in "Lightnin'."
+Now playing a mother role in "Lightnin"."

 ROGERS, GINGER: unmarried: born in Independence, Mo.
 Write her at Paramount Studio.
 Contract player.
 Puff Randolph in "Young Man of Manhattan"; Polly Rockwell in "Queen High"; Ellen Saunders in "The Sap from Syracuse."
 Now working as Mary in "Manhattan Mary."

 ROLAND, GILBERT: unmarried; born in Chihuahua, Mexico.
 Write him at M-G-M Studio.
 Contract player.
 Stellar role in "Monsieur Le Fox," M-G-M.